ingresso-group/slate/source/includes/_availability.md

 GET https://demo.ticketswitch.com/f13/availability.v1?perf_id={performanceid}
 ```

-TODO:

-- Are send methods returned by availability?
-If so how?
-"A list of possible methods of despatching the tickets to the customer is also provided.
-Depending on the particular product, a ticket may be held for collection, or posted to the customer (subject to a number of restrictions on timing and postal areas).
-Each method in the list has an associated cost which will be added to the overall ticket charge."
-- What other parameters am I missing?
-- Promo codes?
-- Do we need to include anything on allocation modes now that we have price bands with /pool?

 **`availability`** lists the tickets that are currently available for a performance.
 In most cases the availability provided is in real time (although we do
 sometimes [cache](#caching) availability) and represents the tickets available
 at the time the request was made.
 There is therefore no guarantee that the
 tickets will still be available to purchase at some future time.
 Tickets are
-only guaranteed to be held after you have [reserved tickets](#reserve).
+only guaranteed to be held after you [reserve tickets](#reserve).

-Availability is divided into a set of ticket types, and each ticket type is
-subdivided into price bands.
-If you request individual seats for a seated event
-then each price band includes seat blocks containing contiguous seats.

 We have a single availability resource that will return best available seating
 by default.
-This resource is described first, following by
+This resource is described first and is important to read.
+We then describe
 [optional parameters](#optional-parameters) that can be passed to request
 [individual seats](#individual-seats), [example seats](#example-seats),
 [commission](#commission), and [discounts](#add-discounts).

 ## Availability